 Jake led Sutherland’s Energy Government Enforcement Practice and, throughout his career, has represented clients before the U.S. Commodity Futures Trading Commission (CFTC), the Federal Energy Regulatory Commission (FERC), the Federal Trade Commission (FTC), the U.S. Environmental Protection Agency (EPA), U.S. Customs and Border Protection (CBP), and other agencies.
 His experience encompasses U.S. trade sanctions and Office of Foreign Assets Control (OFAC) matters, anti-boycott regulations, anti-bribery laws (FCPA), and other laws and regulations affecting international transactions.
 He also has directed a significant number of internal investigations on behalf of boards, audit committees and management.

 Jake’s experience includes notable energy litigation in the federal courts.
 He represented the entire farmer cooperatives community in the multibillion-dollar Stripper Well Refund Proceedings and was lead counsel in NYMEX v.
 New Jersey DEP, the Exchange’s successful challenge to New Jersey’s decision in 1995 to abandon the oxygenated fuels program.
 Jake now represents clients in multi-district litigation proceedings involving alleged methyl tertiary butyl ether (MTBE) contamination in various states.

-Jake advises energy companies in their implementation of the Dodd-Frank Act requirements, including customizing trading compliance programs, manuals and other compliance activities.
-A member of the firm’s Energy and Commodities Derivatives team, he leads compliance engagements by some of the largest energy companies, including integrated concerns, producers, midstream businesses and others.
+Jake advises energy companies on their implementation of Dodd-Frank Act requirements, including customizing trading compliance programs.
+A member of the firm’s Energy and Commodities Derivatives team, he has led compliance engagements by a number of U.S. energy companies, including integrated concerns, producers, midstream businesses and others.

 Awards and Rankings